-What are the best wild edibles that you can find and identify easily in an emergency that may be growing nearby and all around you?
-Some of these wild edibles can be found in several regions, are easy to prepare (we include instructions) and have a higher calorie count.
+What are the best edible wild plants that you can find and identify easily in an emergency that may be growing nearby and all around you?
+Some of these wild plants can be found in several regions, are easy to prepare (we include instructions) and have a higher calorie count.
+If you’re stranded in the backcountry, wild plants are among some of the easiest wilderness foods to get your hands on.

-15 wild edibles you need to know how to find to survive an extended wilderness emergency or other disaster.
+15 edible wild plants you need to know how to find to survive an extended wilderness food shortage or other disaster.

-Foraging in a meadow or forest for wild edibles comes with several critical challenges that can make or break survival.
+Foraging for wild edible plants in a meadow or forest comes with several critical challenges that can make or break survival.
+Knowing the difference between safe wilderness food and poisonous plants could save your life.

-In the average wild field or forest you might be surrounded by a feast of edible plants, nuts, roots, and berries that can help keep you alive but there is just as much growing in the surrounding wilderness that can hurt or even kill you.
-While knowing how to tie knots, build shelter, and sanitize water are critical survival skills, far too little time is spent on foraging for safe wild edibles.
+In the average wild field or forest you might be surrounded by a feast of edible plants, nuts, edible roots, and berries that can help keep you alive but there is just as much growing in the surrounding wilderness that can hurt or even kill you.
+While knowing how to tie knots, build shelter, and sanitize water are critical survival skills, far too little time is spent on learning how to foraging for safe edible plants.

-The good news is that there are many common and easy to find wild edibles that can help keep you alive in a wilderness survival situation.
-Read on to learn about 15 of the most common edibles you can find all through the United States and Canada.
+The good news is that there are many common and easy to find wild edible plants that can help keep you alive in a wilderness survival situation.
+Read on to learn about 15 of the most common edible plants you can find all through the North America (US and Canada).
 Knowing these can be the difference between life and death if you find yourself in a survival situation where hunger is setting in, there’s no hope of rescue, and you need to now find food to get through the days ahead.

 Cattails are also great because that spike can be broken open and the white fluffy seeds in the middle, once dried, make for incredible fire starting material.
 Get used to looking for these around every pond, lake, or river you walk by.
 You’ll be surprised how often a clump of them is right there!